ktdiedrich/ThrustSAXPY/README.md

-# Algoorithms implemented in Nvida Thrust library for Nvdia GPUS
+# Algorithms implemented in Nvida Thrust library for Nvdia GPUs.

 ## ThrustSAXPY